 If you like this article you may also like Eleven Steps to Buying Investment Property in Arizona

 HOA Transfer Fees – When a home is sold, the HOA will charge a fee to transfer the HOA records from the seller to the buyer.
 This is called the HOA Transfer Fee.
 This can range from $0 -$500.
-While the HOA determines the fee, who pays it is negotiated between the buyer and seller.
+The HOA determines the fee.
+However, the buyer and seller negotiate who pays for it.
+Often, they split the fee 50/50.
 In Arizona, this fee is noted on the HOA addendum which is part of the purchase contract.
-This can be paid by the buyer, seller or split.
 The HOA charges this as an administrative fee.
 If there is more than one home owner’s association for the property, there may be multiple transfer fees.

 HOA Disclosure Fees – In recent years the state of Arizona passed legislation limiting this fee to a maximum of $400.00 This is a fee required by the state to be paid for by the seller.
 The HOA charges this fee to send the buyer the Covenants, Conditions, and Restrictions (CCRs) of the community.
 Additionally, buyers need to understand the community rules for anyone living in the community.
 In Arizona, a buyer has five days from receipt of these documents to cancel the purchase contract if they feel they can not live by these rules.
 Also, these documents contain the financial package for the community so the buyer understands the financial health of the community.
 The HOA must disclose whether there is pending litigation against the HOA.
 Additionally, they must disclose the financials, showing capital reserves.
 Also, any pending approved capital improvement fees must be disclosed.

-HOA Capital improvement Fees – A capital improvement fee may be assessed on buyers at the time of purchase.
-In Arizona, we typically see this in adult communities where there are community pools, clubhouses, recreation centers and often gated areas to maintain.
-This fee is typically paid for by the buyer, who will benefit from these services while they live in the property.
+HOA Capital Improvement Fees – A capital improvement fee may be assessed on buyers at the time of purchase.
+In Arizona, we typically see this in adult communities where there are community pools, clubhouses, recreation centers, and often gated areas to maintain.
+Buyers typically pay this fee as they will benefit from these services while they live in the property.
 Also, this fee can be negotiated, but typically it is paid for by the buyer.

 Do I have to pay my HOA fees?
 The short answer is YES!.
 When you buy a home within a home owner’s association, you are agreeing to the fees and rules within that community.
 You are responsible for paying fees If you live in a house, condo, or townhome that is part of a Home Owner’s Association.
 Additionally, you are also responsible for any assessments the homeowners’ association (HOA) or condominium association (COA) may levy after you move into your new home.